inpe-cdsr/catalog/README.md

 - `URL_API`: [catalog-backend](https://github.com/inpe-cdsr/catalog-backend) URL that Nginx serves;

-- `PROVIDERS_TOKEN`: list of providers that user credentials will be added before providers URL in order to download their images with authentication;

 - `GRIDS`: list of grids saved on Geoserver separate by semicolon (`;`).
 Each grid has the following standard: `<title>:<layer>:<style>`, where:
     - `<title>`: a title that will be shown on the web portal;
     - `<layer>`: layer name on Geoserver;
     - `<style>`: layer style on Geoserver.

-#### dgi_catalog_api
+#### dgi_catalog_backend

-[dgi_catalog_api](https://github.com/inpe-cdsr/catalog-backend) is a back-end service to [dgi_catalog_portal](https://github.com/inpe-cdsr/catalog-frontend) web application.
+[dgi_catalog_backend](https://github.com/inpe-cdsr/catalog-backend) is a back-end service to [dgi_catalog_frontend](https://github.com/inpe-cdsr/catalog-frontend) web application.
 This service provides user authentication and an endpoint to download satellite images.

 Existing volumes in development mode:

   - `/app`: this folder needs to point to the [catalog-backend](https://github.com/inpe-cdsr/catalog-backend) source code, that is the [root](https://github.com/inpe-cdsr/catalog-backend) folder.

-Environment variables file is named as `./env_files/api.env` and its variables are:
+Environment variables file is named as `./env_files/backend.env` and its variables are:

 - `ENVIRONMENT`: which environment the service will run, the only acceptable options are: `DevelopmentConfig` or `ProductionConfig`;